adept-thu/Dual-Radar/README.md

 </div>
 <p align="center"><font face="Helvetica" size=3.><b>Figure 6.
 Distribution of weather conditions.</b></font></p>

-About two-thirds of our data are collected under normal weather conditions, and about one-third were collected under rainy and cloudy conditions.
+About two-thirds of our data are collected under normal weather conditions, and about one-third are collected under rainy and cloudy conditions.
 We collect 577 frames in rainy weather, which is about 5.5% of the total dataset.
 The rainy weather data we collect can be used to test the performance of different 4D radars in adverse weather conditions.

 <div align=center>
 <img src="./imgs/class_show.png"/>